The structure of totally disconnected Host--Kra--Ziegler factors, and the inverse theorem for the $U^k$ Gowers uniformity norms on finite abelian groups of bounded torsion: Introduction

 \begin{definition}[Abramov, Weyl, and divisible systems] Let $\Gamma$ be a discrete countable abelian group, let $\XX$ be an ergodic $\Gamma$-system, and let $k \geq 1$. \begin{itemize} \item $\XX$ is an \emph{Abramov system of order $k$} if the $\sigma$-algebra of $\XX$ is generated (up to null sets) by $\Poly_{\leq k}(\XX)$, or equivalently if $\{ e(P): P \in \Poly_{\leq k}(\XX)\}$ span a dense subspace of $L^2(\XX)$. \item $\XX$ is a \emph{Weyl system of order $k$} if it is of order $k$, and for each $1 \leq i < k$, the cocycle $\rho_i$ appearing in the description \eqref{structuregroups} is a polynomial of degree $i$, i.e., $\rho_i \in \Poly_{\leq i}(\ZZ^i(\XX), U_{i+1})^\Gamma$. \item $\XX$ is \emph{$k$-divisible}\footnote{This concept was denoted \emph{$k+1$-divisibility} in \cite{shalom2}.} if the abelian groups $\Poly_{\leq d}(\XX)$ are divisible for every $0 \leq d \leq k$ (i.e., if $P \in \Poly_{\leq d}(\XX)$ and $n \geq 1$ then there exists $Q \in \Poly_{\leq d}(\XX)$ such that $nQ=P$). $\XX$ is \emph{$\infty$-divisible} if it is $k$-divisible for every $k$, i.e., $\Poly_{\leq d}(\XX)$ is divisible for every $d \geq 0$. \end{itemize} \end{definition}

 In \cite[Theorem 3.8]{btz} it is shown that every Weyl system of order $k$ is Abramov of order $k$, and in \cite[Lemma A.35]{btz} it is shown\footnote{The paper \cite{btz} focuses on the case $\Gamma = \F_p^\omega$, but the arguments work in general.} that every Abramov system of order $k$ is of order $k$.
 Conversely, from the description \eqref{structuregroups} it is clear that any system of order $1$ is Weyl of order $1$.
-In general, it is not expected that systems of order $k$ will be Abramov or Weyl of order $k$; see Section \ref{counterexamples-sec} below.
-Also, most systems of order $k$ would not be expected to be divisible of any order or totally disconnected, though as we shall see later one can often recover divisibility properties by passing to an extension.
+In general, it is known that systems of order $k$ are not necessarily Abramov or Weyl of order $k$; see Section \ref{counterexamples-sec} below.
+Also, many systems of order $k$ are not divisible of any order (e.g., any ergodic $\mathbb{F}_p^\omega$-system) or totally disconnected(e.g., an irrational rotation), though as we shall see later one can often recover divisibility properties by passing to an extension.

 The case $\Gamma = \F_p^\omega$ has received particular interest (being closely related \cite{taozieglerhigh} to the inverse theorem for the Gowers norms in finite field vector spaces $\F_p^n$), and the following statements are known.